 If you look at this section of shareholders' equity on the balance sheet, you will normally see an entry for things such as common stock and preferred stock.
-This doesn't refer to the current market value of the shares outstanding but, rather, these entries reflect the par value of the company's stock.
+It doesn't refer to the current market value of the shares outstanding; rather, these entries reflect the par value of the company's stock.
 In cases where there is no par value assigned to the stock, it represents the amount investors paid into the firm when the company issued shares.

 The Definition of Par Value

 What is par value?
-A long time ago, back when modern corporations and other legal entities were in their relative infancy and superior innovations such as the limited liability company were not even a twinkle in the eye of the capitalist class, par value was originally created as a way to protect creditors and shareholders by providing a cushion of assets that could not be damaged or impaired.
+A long time ago, back when modern corporations and other legal entities were in their relative infancy, and superior innovations such as the limited liability company were not even a twinkle in the eye of the capitalist class, par value was originally created as a way to protect creditors and shareholders by providing a cushion of assets that could not be damaged or impaired.
 In time, it proved to be completely unsuccessful at protecting either party.
-This is important because companies would take the total shares outstanding, multiply them by the par value, and put them on the balance sheet as "paid in capital".
-An example: If a business had 100,000 shares of stock outstanding and each had a par value of $1, the company would put $100,000 under "common stock" on the shareholders' equity part of the balance sheet.
+It is important because companies would take the total shares outstanding, multiply them by the par value, and put them on the balance sheet as "paid-in capital."

-If a company still sets a par value on its stock, often a token or nominal amount, and the share price at issuance is higher than the par value, which is always going with virtually no exceptions during the modern era, the surplus over par gets put into a category called "paid in capital in excess of par value".
-That is, to provide a simplified illustration, if a company issued stock for $10 and had $1 in par value, $1 would go on the par value line and $9 would go on the paid capital in excess of par value line so the entire $10 still ended up in shareholders' equity.
+If a company still sets a par value on its stock, often a token or nominal amount, and the share price at issuance is higher than the par value, which is always going with virtually no exceptions during the modern era, the surplus over par gets put into a separate category for paid-in capital in excess of par value.
+That is, to provide a simplified illustration, if a company issued stock for $10 and had $1 in par value, $1 would go on the par value line, and $9 would go on the paid capital in excess of par value line, so the entire $10 still ended up in shareholders' equity.
 The transaction would be offset with the $10 that was raised getting put into cash.

 On most balance sheets, there is a list of such entries.
 They consist of all of the capital that has been paid in by shareholders who have purchased either the common stock, preferred stock, warrants, and other securities.
 Things are considerably more complex when dealing with acquiring membership units or partnership units of pass-through entities such as limited partnerships, which creates all sorts of tax headaches unless there are allocation agreements to deal with it.

-While We're Talking About the History of Par Value on the Balance Sheet ...
+History of Par Value on the Balance Sheet